spikelcy/Find-it-Website/README.md

 # Find-It
 Mirrored Repository for School Website Project

-Uploaded as a presentable record.
+Uploaded as a presentable record, website not online.
 Removed old security keys.

 Group Name: The kohi inu coders